Short history of the Palestine and Israel conflict and why supporting Israel matters for America’s future

 In 2021, the U.S. House passed legislation to help restock its Iron Dome that protects Israel from missile strikes—just days after Democrats removed the funding.

-Supporting Israel goes with a Jewish prophecy: “Whoever blesses Israel will be blessed, and whoever curses Israel will be cursed” (Numbers 24:9).
+Supporting Israel follows a Jewish prophecy: “Whoever blesses Israel will be blessed, and whoever curses Israel will be cursed” (Numbers 24:9).